PawaraGunawardena/my-phrame/README.md

 * Change the URL defined in config.php file if needed
 * Change DB_HOST, DB_NAME, DB_USER, DB_PASS in config.php relevant to yours.

+#### Database creation
+* Create the database relevant to the name configured as DB_NAME in config.php.

 #### User table
-* To use the user registration and user login functionalities which already implemented, create the database relevant to the name configured as DB_NAME in config.php.
-* Create the table named 'user' using the following MySQL query.
+* To use the user registration and user login functionalities which already implemented, create the table named 'user' using the following MySQL query.
 Need to replace the database name 'myphrame' from your own database name.

         CREATE TABLE `myphrame`.`user` ( `user_id` INT NOT NULL AUTO_INCREMENT , `username` VARCHAR(12) NOT NULL , `email` VARCHAR(32) NOT NULL , `password` VARCHAR(32) NOT NULL , PRIMARY KEY (`user_id`), UNIQUE (`username`), UNIQUE (`email`));